Brightness

 ## Overview

-Drawing tablets that have an embedded display panel and those display panels have maximum typical brightness.
-You have been exposed to many display panels in televisions in phones and watches.
-Here I'd like to set your expectations about what you're going to experience in terms of brightness for drawing tablets.
+Drawing tablets with embedded display panels have a maximum typical brightness.
+You have been exposed to many display panels in televisions, phones, and watches.
+Here I'd like to set your expectations for brightness on drawing tablets.

 ## Measurement

-Brightness is measured in cd/m2 ([Candela per square meter](https://en.wikipedia.org/wiki/Candela_per_square_metre)) but that is hard to type so man people use the equivalent unit of **nit**.
+Brightness is measured in cd/m2 ([candela per square meter](https://en.wikipedia.org/wiki/Candela_per_square_metre)), but that is hard to type, so many people use the equivalent unit of **nit**.

 ## Lighting conditions

-The environment you are using the tablet in greatly affects the brightness you need.
-Below is my take on what you need under different conditions
+The environment you use the tablet in greatly affects the brightness you need.
+Below is my take on what you need under different conditions.

 | Environment | Notes |